Structure Learning for Directed Trees: Introduction

-\textit{(iii) Hypothesis testing:} We provide an algorithm for performing hypothesis tests concerning the presence of substructures, such as particular edges, in the true causal graph.
+\textit{(iii) Hypothesis testing:} We provide two algorithms for performing hypothesis tests concerning the presence and absence of substructures, such as particular edges, in the true causal graph.
 The type I error is controlled asymptotically when the mean squared prediction error of the regression corresponding to the true causal edges decays at a relatively slow $o_p(n^{-1/2})$ rate.
 The tests are valid post-selection, that is, the hypotheses to be tested may be chosen after the graph has been estimated, and when multiple tests are performed, the family-wise error rate is controlled for any number of tests.
-In the non-identified setting where multiple minimizers of the population score exist, the inferences derived are valid for the set of minimizers, so one can for instance test whether a particular edge is present in all graphs minimizing the score.
+Furthermore, one of the two proposed testing procedures is valid in the non-identified setting.

 \textit{(iv) Identifiability analysis:} We analyze the identifiability gap, that is, the smallest population score difference between an alternative graph and the causal graph.
 The reduced system complexity, due to the restriction to trees, allows us to derive simple yet informative lower bounds.
-For Gaussian additive models, for example, the lower bound can be computed using only local properties of the underlying model: it is based on a first term that considers the minimal score gap between individual edge reversals and a second term involving the minimal mutual information of two neighboring nodes, when conditioning on another neighbor of the parent node.
+For additive Gaussian noise models, for example, the lower bound can be computed using only local properties of the underlying model: it is based on a first term that considers the minimal score gap between individual edge reversals and a second term involving the minimal mutual information of two neighboring nodes, when conditioning on another neighbor of the parent node.